finos/community/docs/development-infrastructure/continuous-integration/docker.md

 Then, you'll need a GitHub workflow `.github/workflows/docker-publish.yml` to check out the repository, and then build and publish the Docker image.

 Optionally, a `docker-compose.yml` can be created for ease of local development and testing.
-This is not needed for publishing to Docker Hub, which only requires a Dockerfile.
+This is not needed when publishing to Docker Hub, which only requires a Dockerfile.

 ### Dockerfile